nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     them with portmapper.
 Set to false, e.g., to run as non-root.
 Set to Mount to enable only Mount UDP listener.

+Max_Uid_To_Group_Reqs(uint32, range 0 to INT32_MAX, default 0)
+    Maximum number of concurrent uid2grp requests that can be made by ganesha.
+    In environments with a slow Directory Service Provider, where users are part of large number of groups, and Manage_Gids is set to True, uid2grp queries made by ganesha can fail if a large number of them are made in parallel.
+This option throttles the number of concurrent uid2grp queries that ganesha makes.

 Parameters controlling TCP DRC behavior:
 ----------------------------------------